-The Difference Between Bone Broth, Stock, and Broth
+What’s The Difference Between Bone Broth, Stock, and Broth?

 HOW TO MAKE TURKEY BONE BROTH

-Look closely at the phono below.
-There should be a film (or gelatin) covering the broth.
+If you look closely at the photo below you will see a film (or gelatin) covering the broth.
 This is what we are going for!
 The gelatin is what makes the difference between a broth you buy at the store and homemade BONE BROTH.

 What to Make with Turkey Broth

-- Turkey broth can be used interchangeably with chicken broth.
+- You can interchangeably use turkey broth with chicken broth.
 I use it in soups that already have a chicken or beef flavor, like Chicken Pot Pie Soup.